A Holland Park Walk

 Exit at Thackeray Street and go right along Ansdell Street

-This would have been an area of services for the square
+This would have been an area of services for the square.

-Go left at St Albans Grove then first right along Stanford Road and left at Eldon Road.
 At the end go down the steps to the right into Kynance Mews.
 Go left along the mews and left at Launceston Place.
 At the end go left at Victoria Grove and continue along St Albans Grove ahead.
-Go right at Kensington Court Place and continue along Kensington Court ahead back into the High Street.
-Go left and cross over to the church.
+Go right at Kensington Court Place and continue along Kensington Court.

 Exit to the right along Kensington Church Walk and go left at Holland Street